davenaylor/postie/readme.txt

 including the ability to assign categories by name, included pictures and videos, and automatically strip off signatures.
 It also has support for both imap and pop3, with the option for ssl with both.

+= What's new in 1.1.4 =
+* Added more image options (open in new window, custom image template)
+* can now add captions to images
+* Can now add tags (including default tag option)

 == Installation ==
 * Make sure all postie code is its own directory inside of wp-content/plugins/postie